RonPieket/MojoLib/pages.markdown

 ------------
 If your keys are unique integers but not uniformly distributed, for example ( 1, 2, 3, 101, 102, 103 ), *and never zero*, the MojoHashable wrapper template will make it conform to the requirements for use as a key_T.

-The MojoHashable wrapper template also has an implicit constructor and a cast operator to make the wrapper nearly invisible.
+The MojoHashable wrapper template also has an implicit constructor and a cast operator to make the use of the wrapper nearly invisible.

 \code{.cpp}
 MojoSet< MojoHashable< int > > set( "set" ); // Here you see it...